Central Plugin Directory

 You going to try and use tension?
 Another option would be to use the code that powers gemcutter.org (http://github.com/qrush/gemcutter).
 It's gem based but I've been able to convert my plugins into gems which makes them easy to release. (example: http://gemcutter.org/gems/redmine_prefix_issue_with_author)

-#11 Updated by Jean-Philippe Lang almost 7 years ago
+#11 Updated by Jean-Philippe Lang about 7 years ago

 - Subject changed from Central Plugin Repository to Central Plugin Directory